Enrolment Procedure: Step by Step

 - the Certificates of completed full secondary or higher education;

-- notarized Russian translation of documents confirming education and marks of studied subjects;
+- notarized Russian translation of documents (passport and the Certificates of completed full secondary or higher education);

 - the medical certificate of overall health condition including HIV + AIDS certificates;